-Spoiler alert: One Piece readers Boa Hancock 's clone Seraphim used her power to turn adults to stone.
-They believed the adults were attracted to a child, which sparked some controversy.
-However, Eiichiro Oda clarified in the SBS for volume 106 that this was a fan misunderstanding.
+Spoiler alert: Some One Piece Boa Hancock 's Seraphim clone used her power to turn adults to stone.
+They believed the adults were attracted to a child, which generated some controversial questions.
+However, Eiichiro Oda clarified in the SBS of volume 106 that this is a misunderstanding by the fans.

 One Piece – Eiichiro Oda clarifies controversial doubt about Boa Hancock